nest/nest-simulator/doc/userdoc/guides/spatial/overview_spatial.rst

 Connect spatially distributed nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similar to creating nodes with spatial distributions, connecting is now done with the standard ``nest.Connect()`` function.
+Similar to creating nodes with spatial distributions, such nodes are now connected using the standard ``nest.Connect()`` function.
 Connecting NodeCollections with spatial data is no different from connecting NodeCollections without metadata.
 In a layer-connection context, moving to the standard